joelgardner/hnfilter/README.md

     contains('remote') && (contains('react') || contains('javascript'))

+I.e., search terms are `OR`ed within argument, and `AND`ed across arguments.

-The result (35) is the number the posts in the thread of matching the criteria.
+The result, 35, is the number the posts in the thread of matching the criteria.

 We can simply not pass a boolean as the last argument, or pass `false`, to avoid removing non-matching posts from the thread.